AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/FrameAttributeType/ValidateAndRepairFrameDatatypes.md

 FrameAttributeType.ValidateAndRepairFrameDatatypes Method
 =========================================================
-AutomationML 2.1 APIValidates and repairs the frame data types if the data type is not defined or not of type 'xs:double'
+Validates and repairs the frame data types if the data type is not defined or not of type 'xs:double'

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)